MalichiD/jaam-chat/README.md

-JAAM Chat is a real time chat application built using Next.JS
+JAAM Chat is a real-time chat web application built using Next.JS